crytic/building-secure-contracts/development-guidelines/token_integration.md

 ### ERC conformity
 Contracts might have different behaviors from their original ERC specification, manually review that:

+- [ ] **Transfering tokens to 0x0 should revert.** Several tokens allow transfering to 0x0, counting these as burned, however the ERC-721 standard requires to revert in such case.
 - [ ] **safeTransferFrom functions are implemented with the correct signature** Several tokens do not implement these functions.
 As a result, transferring NFTs into a contract can result in loss of assets.
 - [ ] **The name, decimals, and symbol functions are present if used.** These functions are optional in the ERC721 standard and might not be present.
 - [ ] **if used, decimals should return uint8(0)** Other values are not valid.